eileenthg/resin-meter/README.md

   - note: countdown may be inaccurate.
 Refer to the cap timestamp.
 - Number of expeditions completed

-Data/wording based on [hoyolab-resin-counter](https://github.com/eileenthg/hoyolab-resin-counter-3.0/blob/main/README.md), originally by seriaati.
+Built on code from [hoyolab-resin-counter](https://github.com/eileenthg/hoyolab-resin-counter-3.0/blob/main/README.md), originally by seriaati.

 Data obtained with the help of [genshin.py](https://github.com/thesadru/genshin.py) by thesadru.